xDaCry/dm_twimong/README.md

 =============
 ### The goal of this project is:

-1. Collecting data for twitter streams.
+1. [x] Collecting data from twitter streams
-2. Store the data in different data bases (NoSQL and RDBMS)
+2. [] Store the data in different data bases (NoSQL and RDBMS)
-3. Analyze the data for different scenarios (language, hashtags etc.)
+3. [] Analyze the data for different scenarios (language, hashtags etc.)
-4. Visualize the data stored (location) - HeatMap
+4. [] Visualize the data stored (location) - HeatMap
-5. Perform analysis wether a MongoDB, MySQL or MariaDB is the best choice to store the data
+5. [] Perform analysis wether a MongoDB, MySQL or MariaDB is the best choice to store the data

 =============
 ### The project is seperated in different packages: